-Depending on the nature of the evidence that gave the court reason to know that the child is an Indian child and prompted notice, imposing ICWA's requirements without confirmation from a tribe or independent evidence may not be legally supportable.
-Until there is further case law interpreting the Regulations, the determination of a child's Indian status in the absence of tribal input may depend on the court's assessment of the nature and quality of the initial report of possible Indian child status and the evidence available after proper notice is provided.
+Depending on the nature of the evidence that gave the court reason to know that the child is an "Indian child" and prompted notice, imposing ICWA's requirements without confirmation from a Tribe or independent evidence may not be legally supportable.
+Until there is further case law interpreting the Regulations, the determination of a child's Indian status in the absence of tribal input may depend on the court's assessment of the nature and quality of the initial report of possible "Indian child" status and the evidence available after proper notice is provided.

-The Regulations state that there is no exception to ICWA based on the premise that if the child's parent does not have a social, cultural, or political connection with an Indian tribe that ICWA should not apply.
-This judicially-created doctrine, called the existing Indian family doctrine, had not been addressed in Texas courts but is now specifically denounced in the Regulations.
+The Regulations state that there is no exception to ICWA based on the premise that if the child's parent does not have a social, cultural, or political connection with an Indian Tribe then ICWA should not apply.
+This judicially created doctrine, called the existing Indian family doctrine, is now specifically denounced in the Regulations.

-E. Emergency Removal
+F. Emergency Removal

-If an emergency removal is necessary "to prevent imminent physical damage or harm to [an Indian] child," the petition or supporting documents must contain specific information including the child or family's tribal affiliation, the specific imminent physical damage or harm, and the active efforts made to prevent the removal and to return the child to the home.
+If an emergency removal is necessary "to prevent imminent physical damage or harm to [an Indian] child," the petition or supporting documents must contain specific information including the child or family's Tribal affiliation, the specific imminent physical damage or harm, and the active efforts made to prevent the removal and to return the child to the home.
 25 C.F.R. § 23.113(d).
 DFPS has an ICWA removal affidavit which conforms to these requirements.

-An emergency removal must be terminated as soon as it is not necessary to prevent the imminent physical harm.
+An emergency removal must be terminated as soon as it is no longer necessary to prevent the imminent physical harm.
 An emergency removal will terminate on the: